l0rd/blog/posts/docker-build-in-kata.md

 ## Start a buildah container using the Kata runtime

-Ok now let’s start a kata container with `buildah` official image and let’s attach it to an empty volume
+Ok now let’s start a kata container with `buildah` official image and let’s attach it to an `emptyDir` volume

 ```bash
 $ oc create -f - <<EOF